Are you someone who hesitates to invest just because a friend or family member has lost money in the past?

 Mutual Fund investments are highly convenient for a beginner investor,

 A mutual fund allows investors to reinvest their returns and dividends in additional fund units.
-Such investment over a period of time will produce compounding interest on your investments.

-It is possible to choose a suitable Mutual Fund scheme for your personal and family needs.
 This could be related to your risk profile and desired investment horizon.
 We will discuss these factors in greater detail in the upcoming sections.

 You can track the performance of your fund on a regular basis and you can easily compare the different mutual funds with each other to analyze their current performance and take your call to sell the existing fund or increase your investment in your existing scheme.

-The expense ratio represents all of the management fees and operating costs of the fund.
 You must check this factor before you choose to invest in any fund (Equity, Debt or Liquid Fund).
-Look for the lowest range of expense ratios in your chosen fund category.

 Some mutual funds charge the Exit Load.
-An exit load is a penalty; in case you choose to redeem your investment before a certain timeframe.
+An exit load is a penalty; in case you choose to redeem your investment before a certain time frame.

 For different mutual fund schemes, the exit load levied is different, it can be as much as 2% of the total redemption amount, and also it can be 0%.
 You should check this factor before you invest.